ruchirhuchgol-del/Agentic_solutions/Trading_Agent/README.md

 ### Custom Tools

 - **Financial Data Tool**: Fetches real-time and historical market data from Yahoo Finance with technical indicators
-- **Financial Sentiment Tool**: Analyzes sentiment of financial news with specialized FinBERT model
+- **Financial Sentiment Tool**: Analyzes sentiment of financial news with a specialized FinBERT model
 - **Risk Assessment Tool**: Calculates Value at Risk (VaR), Conditional VaR, and other risk metrics using ML models
 - **Predictive Analytics Tool**: Uses LSTM, ARIMA, and SARIMA models for price prediction with adaptive quality features